 You should be fully aware of everything, especially about altitude sickness when you're planning to go for an adventure in Nepal's Himalayas.
 Here, in this blog, we're discussing the Annapurna North Base Camp and its trekking trail, and also, you've already learnt about the kinds of altitude sicknesses and their symptoms in the above section.

-Therefore, it's time for you to understand the best altitude sickness prevention tips for hikers while travelling to the North Base Camp of the Annapurna I now.
+Therefore, it is time for you to understand the best altitude sickness prevention tips for hikers while travelling to the North Base Camp of the Annapurna I now.
 This is because you'll be heading towards the elevation of 4,130 m, which isn't a joke or an easy game to make it up to such height if you're trekking for the first time or someone from the sea level.

 We've provided you with some of the best practices you can do to avoid getting sick while trekking at high-altitude locations.
 They're listed below: